Svalorzen/AI-Toolbox/docs/TutorialMDPRL.md

 the environment, and use that to obtain a policy.

-First, we're going to need `AIToolbox::MDP::Experience`, which is a class that record the data we observe from the environment.
+First, we're going to need `AIToolbox::MDP::Experience`, which is a class that records the data we observe from the environment.
 It records the number of state-action to new state transitions, and for each state-action pair, the average reward obtained and its M2 value (an aggregate of the squared distance from the mean).